Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: The Proposed Method

 \subsection{Semantic-Aware Feature Learning}

-The Semantic-Aware Feature Learning module aims to extract and enhance visual features that are semantically correlated with label information, even when facing incomplete annotation.
-It consists of two complementary components: Semantic-Related Feature Learning and Semantic-Guided Feature Enhancement.
-These two components work together to enable robust feature learning under incomplete label scenarios.
-The process begins by encoding an input image $X_i$ with a visual backbone (e.g., ResNet-101 \cite{He_2016_CVPR}) to generate a spatial feature map.
-To incorporate global contextual information, we flatten this feature map and feed it through self-attention layers derived from a Transformer architecture \cite{10.5555/3295222.3295349}, yielding structured image features $F_i\in R^{P \times d_v}$.
-Here, $P = H \times W$ denotes the number of patches, $d_v$ is the feature dimension, and we omit the subscript $i$ in subsequent discussions for simplicity.
-Concurrently, each label is embedded into a semantic vector via a text encoder, forming a label embedding set $L=\{l_1, l_2, \ldots, l_C\}$, where $l_j \in R^{d_t}$ for $1 \leq j \leq C$, and $d_t$ denotes the label embedding dimension.
+The Semantic-Aware Feature Learning module is designed to extract and enhance visual features that are semantically aligned with label information, even under incomplete annotation.
+It consists of two complementary components: Semantic-Related Feature Learning and Semantic-Guided Feature Enhancement, which work collaboratively to enable robust feature representation learning in incomplete label scenarios.

+The process begins by encoding an input image $X_i$ using a visual backbone (e.g., ResNet-101 \cite{re32}) to produce a spatial feature map.
+To capture global contextual information, the feature map is flatten and processed through self-attention layers based on a Transformer architecture \cite{re33}, yielding structured image features $F_i\in R^{P \times d_v}$, where $P = H \times W$ denotes the number of patches and $d_v$ is the feature dimension.
+(The subscript $i$ is omitted hereafter for notational simplicity.)
+In parallel, each label is embedded into a semantic vector via a text encoder, forming a label embedding set $L=\{l_1, l_2, \ldots, l_C\}$, where $l_j \in R^{d_t}$ for $1 \leq j \leq C$, and $d_t$ denotes the label embedding dimension.

-\textbf{Semantic-Related Feature Learning.} To effectively capture multi-label semantic information and inherent label correlations under incomplete supervision, we propose Semantic-Related Feature Learning (SRFL).
-This module is designed to extract discriminative semantic-related features, even in scenarios with incomplete annotations.
-Concretely, a global feature vector $F^G \in R^{d_v}$ is first obtained by global spatial pooling, and then fused with label embeddings $L$ to reinforce semantic consistency.
-The semantic-related features $S \in R^{C \times d_v}$ are derived as follows:
+\textbf{Semantic-Related Feature Learning.} To effectively capture multi-label semantic information and inherent label correlations under incomplete supervision, we propose the Semantic-Related Feature Learning (SRFL) module.The SRFL is designed to extract discriminative semantic-related features, even when dealing with severely incomplete annotations.
+Specifically, a global feature vector $F^G \in R^{d_v}$ is first obtained via global spatial pooling, and then fused with the label embeddings $L$ to enhance semantic consistency.
+The resulting semantic-related features $S \in R^{C \times d_v}$ are formulated as follows:

 where GSP($\cdot$) denotes global spatial pooling, and Linear($\cdot$) represents a linear projection.